blakegarretson/essentials/main.md

 - [TAL-NoiseMaker](https://tal-software.com/products/tal-noisemaker) is like an updated Roland Juno 60 synth.
 - [Helm](https://tytel.org/helm/) is a fairly basic synth, but everything it does it does well, and I appreciate the modern look and feel.
 - [Tricent mk III](https://www.fullbucket.de/music/tricent.html) is a perfect reproduction of the KORG Trident mk II from 1982.
+- [Cardinal](https://cardinal.kx.studio) is a virtual modular synth.
+If you want to wire together a bunch of modules and create cool sounds, Cardinal has more than a thousand to choose from.
 - [AirWindows](https://www.airwindows.com) is a suite of effects plugins that come in handy.
 Click on the “Consolidated Plugin” link on the left side of the page to get the entire collection.
 - [PULSE 2](https://lancasteraudio.com/shop/plugins/pulse-2/) is a nice straight-forward IR loader plugin.
 If you know what Impulse Responses are, you may want to check this out.
 - [Ignite Amps](https://www.igniteamps.com/#software) make a number of free amp and pedal plugins that help you shape your guitar tone.